mukulsingh75/My-portfolio/README.md

 Modern Styling: Leveraging the power of Tailwind CSS, the portfolio boasts a sleek and modern design with consistent styling throughout.

 ## Technologies Used
-/*/ React
+      - React
--- Tailwind CSS
+      - Tailwind CSS
--- GitHub API
+      - GitHub API

--- Usage
--- Clone the repository:
+## Clone the repository:

 Copy code